Shields-Collins (Buddy) Bray

 Meadows School of the Arts at Southern Methodist University and

 earned his doctorate at l'Université de Montréal in Canada.
-He is a
+Dr.

-faculty member at the Suzuki Music Institute of Dallas and at the
+faculty member at the Conservatory Music in the Mountains

 Dr. Tsay's musical studies include violin, percussion,